 The innovation in the proposed laser optical link is our patented high quality aberration free telescope with a broad spectrum band for transmit, receive and video channels connected to a common main optical systems.
 Accurate pointing and tracking capability is provided for both (flying platform and ground base) ends allowing fast moving communication channel ends and achieving a power efficient narrow radiation beam.
 The narrower beam concentrates a larger fraction of the transmit power onto the link receivers, and will allow to transmit more data over longer distances, while requiring less resources from the flying platform e.g. power, mass and volume, that is extremely important for lot of flying platforms.

-This proposal aimes at developing breakthrough technology for high speed data transmission for flying platforms (incl. small satelites as the next step), for any distant flying platform including unmanned aerial vehicles, aircraft or rockets, specialised balloons, etc.
+This proposal aims at developing breakthrough technology for high speed data transmission for flying platforms (incl. small satellites as the next step), for any distant flying platform including unmanned aerial vehicles, aircraft or rockets, specialized balloons, etc.

 FSO communications despite the expected benefit which could provide to enhance capacity, flexibility and availability are still at an early maturity level, for wider application flying platform scenarios.
 The reason is lack of suitable optical system and precise pointing systems.